How to find local construction cleanup leads

-Generally, you’ll get a lot of bid invitations on these platforms that are in “project bid phase” – meaning, the construction company hasn’t been awarded the contract yet.
+You’ll get a lot of bid invitations on these platforms are in “project bid phase” – meaning, the construction company hasn’t been awarded the contract yet.

 These aren’t great opportunities (I’ll explain why later on) BUT, it’s worth at least signing up for free accounts on these websites to see what comes your way.

-If the leads look promising, you may consider paying for an account to get more of them.
+If the leads look promising, you may pay for an account to get more of them.

 Lead source #4 – Biz Journals

-Basically, Biz Journals lists building permit applictions in your area, on a monthly basis.
+Basically, Biz Journals lists building permit applications in your area on a monthly basis.
 These applications will have the construction company name attached.

 This is a better source than most of the others because a contractor will only apply for a building permit if they’ve actually been awarded the building project.